demarinov/SoftUni/FrontEndModule/Angular/ProjectDefense/README.txt

-Provided:
+1. Background
+ The ProjectDefense folder contains the following solutions:
- Art Gallery App
+ * Art Gallery App
-  A simple angular app that represents online gallery with home page, gallery page, new art page, artist page, profile page etc.
+  - A simple angular app that represents online gallery with home page, gallery page, new art page, artist page, profile page etc.
- Backend Rest service
+ * Backend Rest service
-  Handles JWT authentication, users, artworks etc.
+  - Handles JWT authentication, users, artworks etc.

-Installation and running instructions:
+2. Installation and running instructions
-1. Download both packages
+ * Download both packages and use Angular CLI
-2. npm install on Rest Api
-3. npm install on app
+ * "npm install" from the Rest Api folder
+ * "npm install" from the gallery app folder
-4. npm start to run the Rest API
+ * "npm start" to run the Rest API
-5. ng serve to run the Angular App
+ * "ng serve" to run the Angular App

+ Optional:
+  - install mongoDB Compass Community client
+  - import the json collections from mongodb_collections folder